TurtleException/DiscordSync/README.md

 as a JAR-file and has many known bugs & issues.

 As long as the most recent commit isn't older than a few days it is safe to say that the plugin will soon be finished.

+### Progress note
+As of the end of 2022, almost all planned features are implemented & being tested and debugged.
+The first beta-releases should be done early in the new year.